QuantConnect/Lean/Data/readme.md

 ### Core Data Types

-LEAN has a few core data types which are represented in all the asset classes we support.
+LEAN has a few core data types represented in all the asset classes we support.
 Below are links to their implementation in LEAN.

  - [TradeBar](https://github.com/QuantConnect/Lean/blob/master/Common/Data/Market/TradeBar.cs#L182) - TradeBar represents trade ticks of assets consolidated for a period.
 TradeBar file format is slightly different for high resolution (second, minute) and low resolution (daily, hour).